 Local police, U.S. postal inspectors, and a narcotics unit searched the home Tuesday, after the package was delivered Monday.
 Radio station WTAM reports a "significant amount" of marijuana was seized.
 Charges have not been filed against Perez, but that doesn't mean they won't eventually.

 Here's what Stillman said about the investigation:

 "It's a very high profile sports figure in our community.
-In fairness to the Perez family and to the sports teams of Ohio and to the Rocky River Police Department, we're doing this as we would in any other fashion.
+In fairness to Perez family family and to the sports teams of Ohio and to the Rocky River Police Department, we're doing this as we would in any other fashion.
 We're not doing anything different.
-We're not trying to make this any bigger than it is. ...
-If charges are forthcoming, I'll be the first to let you folks know. "
+We're not trying to make this any bigger than it is ... if charges are forthcoming, I'll be the first to let you folks know. "